 When you’re converting from using glucose to ketones for energy, your body first uses up all of its glycogen (glucose) stores.
 Glycogen is attached to water in the body, so when it begins using its glycogen stores, it frees up the excess water to be eliminated from the body through urination.
 This is the reason many people lose a lot of weight fast when beginning a keto or low-carb diet; your stored water (bloating) is making an exit.
 But, this can also lead to dehydration, especially if you’re not drinking plenty of water.

 There are a few other factors that might be giving you muscle cramps, including too much caffeine and exercising and not drinking enough to make up for sweating (dehydration), or sitting for too long without moving your body.

 Drinking too much coffee can increase your chance of leg cramps when you start a keto diet because caffeine stimulates your muscles to contract instead of encouraging muscle tissue to relax.
 It’s also a diuretic, so it takes water out of your body, which can lead to dehydration and muscle cramping.

 Exercising without hydrating

-When you sweat you lose both water and electrolytes, which is why there’s such a big market for sports drinks (unfortunately, sports drinks aren’t keto-friendly because they’re very high in sugar).
+When you sweat you lose both water and electrolytes, which is why there’s such a big market for electrolyte supplements and sports drinks (unfortunately, sports drinks aren’t keto-friendly because they’re very high in sugar).